Fast Privacy-Preserving Text Classification based on Secure Multiparty Computation: Security

 \begin{functionality}{Functionality $\fbtx$} $\fbtx$ is parametrized by $\alpha$.
 It receives bit-strings $x_A=x_A^{(\alpha)}\cdots x_A^{(1)}$ and $x_B=x_B^{(\alpha)}\cdots x_B^{(1)}$ from Alice and Bob, respectively, and returns a secret sharing of the $\alpha$-th bit of $x=x_A+x_B$.\\ \\ \textbf{Input:} Upon receiving a message from Alice with her bit-string $x_A$ or from Bob with his bit-string $x_B$, record it, ignore any subsequent messages from that party and inform the other party about the receipt.\\ \\ \textbf{Output:} Upon receipt of the inputs from both parties, compute $x=x_A+x_B$, extract the $\alpha$-th bit $x_\alpha$ of $x$ and distribute a new secret sharing $\sharetwo{x_\alpha}$ of the bit $x_\alpha$.
 Before the output deliver, the corrupt party fix its shares of the output to any desired value.
 The shares of the uncorrupted parties are then created by picking uniformly random values subject to the correctness constraints. \end{functionality}

-The correctness of $\pi_{\mathsf{GEQ}}$ follows trivially.
-For the simulation, $\s$ executes an internal copy of $\mathcal{A}$ interacting with an instance of protocol $\pi_{\mathsf{GEQ}}$ in which the uncorrupted parties use dummy inputs.
+Proceeding to the analysis of protocol $\pi_{\mathsf{GEQ}}$, its correctness follows trivially.
+In the ideal world, the simulator $\s$ executes an internal copy of $\mathcal{A}$ interacting with an instance of protocol $\pi_{\mathsf{GEQ}}$ in which the uncorrupted parties use dummy inputs.
 Note that all the messages that $\mathcal{A}$ receives look uniformly random to him.
-Since $\pi_{\mathsf{{BTX}}}$ is substituted by $\fbtx$ using the UC composition theorem, and $\s$ is responsible for simulating $\fbtx$ in the ideal world, $\s$ can leverage this fact in order to extract the share that any corrupted party have of the value $\mathsf{diff}=x-y$.
+Since $\pi_{\mathsf{{BTX}}}$ is substituted by $\fbtx$ using the UC composition theorem, and $\s$ is responsible for simulating $\fbtx$ in the ideal world, $\s$ can leverage this fact in order to extract the share that any corrupted party have of the secret shared value $\mathsf{diff}=x-y$.
 Let the extracted value of the corrupted party be denoted by $\mathsf{diff}_C$.
-The simulator then picks random values $x_C, y_C$ in $\mathbb{Z}_q$ such that $\mathsf{diff}_C=x_C-y_C$ and submit these values to $\fgeq$ as being the shares of the corrupted party for $x$ and $y$ (note that the result of $\fgeq$ only depends on the value of $x-y \mod q$). $\s$ is also able to fix the output share of the corrupted party in $\fgeq$ so that it matches the one in the instance of $\pi_{\mathsf{GEQ}}$.
-This is a perfect simulation strategy, no environment $\env$ can distinguish the ideal and real worlds and therefore $\pi_{\mathsf{GEQ}}$ UC-realizes $\fgeq$.
+The simulator then picks uniformly random values $x_C, y_C$ in $\mathbb{Z}_q$ such that $\mathsf{diff}_C=x_C-y_C$ and submit these values to $\fgeq$ as being the shares of the corrupted party for secret shared values $x$ and $y$ (note that the result of $\fgeq$ only depends on the value of $x-y \mod q$). $\s$ is also trivially able to fix the output share of the corrupted party in $\fgeq$ so that it matches the one in the internally simulated instance of $\pi_{\mathsf{GEQ}}$.
+This is a perfect simulation strategy and no environment $\env$ can distinguish the ideal and real worlds.
+Therefore $\pi_{\mathsf{GEQ}}$ UC-realizes $\fgeq$.

 \begin{functionality}{Functionality $\fgeq$} $\fgeq$ runs with Alice and Bob and is parametrized by the bit length $\lambda$ of the ring $\mathbb{Z}_q$ (i.e., $q=2^\lambda$).
 It receives as input the secret shared values $x$ and $y$, which are guaranteed to be such that $|x-y|< 2^{\lambda-1}$ (as integers). \\ \\ \textbf{Input:} Upon receiving a message from Alice or Bob with its share of $\shareq{x}$ and $\shareq{y}$, record the shares, ignore any subsequent messages from that party and inform the other party about the receipt.\\ \\ \textbf{Output:} Upon receipt of the inputs from both parties, reconstruct the values $x$ and $y$, and compute $\mathsf{diff}=x-y$.
 If $\mathsf{diff} $ represents a negative number, distribute a new secret sharing $\sharetwo{0}$; otherwise a new secret sharing $\sharetwo{1}$.
 Before the output deliver, the corrupt party fix its shares of the output to any desired value.
 The shares of the uncorrupted parties are then created by picking uniformly random values subject to the correctness constraints. \end{functionality}